 Practitioners in this industry include physicians, psychologists, social workers, and other mental health professionals who diagnose and treat mental and emotional disorders, addiction, and other mental illnesses.
 Major companies include the mental health divisions of large hospital chains.

 Psychiatrists and other mental health professionals help patients manage a wide range of mental and behavioral conditions through individual and group therapy sessions, behavior modification training, medical procedures, and prescription of pharmaceuticals.
 Mental health professionals also study social patterns and evaluate medical and pharmaceutical treatments through clinical trials, typically performed at mental health institutions, large hospitals, or universities.
-Revenue comes primarily from patient care services, but also includes pharmaceutical sales and fees for lab tests.
+Revenue comes, which primarily from patient care services, also includes resale of pharmaceuticals and medical equipment.